chraibi/cv/index.md

 `2017`
 __Basics of Flow Theory__ (German)

-## Supervisions:
+## Supervisions

-- 2 Phd (ongoing)
+2 Phd `ongoing`

-- more than 6 Bachelor, Master, Diploma and internships
+more than 6 Bachelor, Master, Diploma and internships

-- 2 CSC PhD students
+4 CSC PhD students `2 ongoing`

 ## Other activities